sergeyk/vislab/tasks.md

 - re-implement the single-similarity page in addition to per-style similarity page

 - implement data approval view

+- aaron's idea to analyze the deep feature: see if you can regress to the color histogram feature from the deep feature

 - update get_url to use db instead of loading dataframe